IgnisLabs/Freighter/README.md

 Ports
 -----

 Inside your containers, the ports will remain the default ones.
-But for accessing from the host machine it's a different story.
+But when accessing them from the host machine it's a different story.

 Freighter plays nice with other services that you might be already running by using easy to remember non-standard ports by default: